Skip to Main Content

 A FAIR Plan, which stands for Fair Access to Insurance Requirements, is a program that allows high-risk homeowners to purchase home insurance.
 People who get insurance through a FAIR Plan are typically not eligible for coverage through the standard home insurance market because their home is located in a high-risk area or they have other red flags that concern insurers.

-It is important to note that FAIR Plan home insurance is only used as a last resort option.
+FAIR Plan home insurance is intended to be a last-resort option.
 You cannot apply for home insurance through your state’s FAIR Plan as your first option because you will have to prove that you have been denied home insurance from several private companies.

 High-risk homes and FAIR Plans